 The evaluation employed a mixed-methods approach.
-A survey completed by older people and their adult children was used to provide a quantitative understanding of key issues, and in-depth interviews were used in the qualitative part.
+A survey completed by older people and their adult children was used to provide a quantitative understanding of critical issues, and in-depth interviews were used in the qualitative part.
 A total of 4,100 people completed the survey for two sample groups from 12 provinces in Turkiye (Istanbul, Ankara, Izmir, Balikesir, Kocaeli, Adana, Kayseri, Samsun, Trabzon, Erzurum, Malatya, Diyarbakir) within the scope of the Quantitative Research.
-The sample group consisted of 1,902 persons aged 65 and over who had adult children, and 2,198 adult children aged 20-54 who had older parents.
+The sample group consisted of 1,902 persons aged 65 and over with adult children and 2,198 adult children aged 20-54 with older parents.

-The sociodemographic characteristics of the older people showed that the ratio of married old men (80.6%) was found to be higher than the ratio of married older women (50.8%) in this sample.
-Also, the ratio of those who lost their spouses in older women (44.8%) was higher than the ratio of older men (15.9%).
+The sociodemographic characteristics of the older people showed that the ratio of married older adults (80.6%) was higher than that of married older women (50.8%) in this sample.
+Also, the percentage of those who lost their spouses among older women (44.8%) was higher than that of older men (15.9%).
 While only 3.2% of women consider remarriage, this ratio rises to 25.8% for men.
-Approximately one-fourth (25.6%) of older people were having difficulties in meeting their financial needs.
-The main source of income for older people was pension (83.3%) followed by their children’s financial help (11.2%).
+Approximately one-fourth (25.6%) of older people had difficulties meeting their financial needs.
+The primary source of income for older people was pension (83.3%), followed by their children’s financial help (11.2%).

 Nearly two-thirds (62%) of older people and 60.8% of adult children were satisfied with their lives.
-Being a woman was a risk factor for life satisfaction, while being married and having a high income were protective factors.
+Being a woman was a risk factor for life satisfaction while being married and having a high income were protective factors.
 65.4% of older people and 67.6% of adult children evaluate good quality of life.
-The majority of older people stated that their children can take care of them when needed (82.4%) and that they showed respect (85.7%).
-Older people generally state that they were peaceful and happy (76.1%).
-More than half of the elderly (57.7%) think that old age is preparation for death.
+Most older people stated that their children could take care of them when needed (82.4%) and that they showed respect (85.7%).
+Older people generally said they were peaceful and happy (76.1%).
+However, more than half of the elderly (57.7%) think old age is preparation for death.

 Structural solidarity: Older people reported more contact with their sons (54.8%) than their daughters (44.6%).
-Older people tended to live in the same house (38.9%) or in the same city (33.3%) as their children, whom they contact most frequently.
+Older people tended to live in the same house (38.9%) or the same city (33.3%) as their children, whom they contact most frequently.
 Thus, a significant relationship was determined between contact frequency and geographic distance.
 Spouses (34.8%) provided most of the care needs of the other older person.
-When older people encounter a problem, they mostly solve their own problems (33.5%) or they turned to their spouses (33.7%).
+When older people encounter a problem, they mostly solve their problems (33.5%) or turn to their spouses (33.7%).
 Then, they refer first to their sons (19.2%) and then to their daughters (11.6%).
-Just above one quarter (26.4%) of adult children provided care to their parents every day, while 15,8% did this 2-3 times a week.
+Just over one quarter (26.4%) of adult children provided care to their parents daily, while 15,8% did this 2-3 times a week.

 Effectual solidarity: Older people reported strong relationships with their children in terms of effectual solidarity (83.8%).
 They had close relationships based on respect, fairness, trust, and understanding.
-As the ages of the elderly progress, their level of effectual solidarity with their children decreases, and this increases their vulnerability.
-Also, the higher the income level of the elderly people, the higher the level of effectual solidarity.
+However, as the ages of the elderly progress, their level of effectual solidarity with their children decreases, increasing their vulnerability.
+Also, the higher the income level of the elderly people, the higher the effectual solidarity.

-Normative Solidarity: While the majority of older people (77.8%) thought that the primary responsibility of care belonged to the family, some thought that it was the responsibility of the state (14,8%).
-Also, the majority of adult children (83.8%) accepted the responsibility of the family.
+Normative Solidarity: While the majority of older people (77.8%) thought that the primary responsibility of care belonged to the family, some believed it was the state’s responsibility (14,8%).
+Also, most adult children (83.8%) accepted the family’s responsibility.
 Among the family members, sons (43.5%), spouses (30.3%) and daughters (32.7%) were held responsible, respectively.
-Adult children mostly stated that they look after their parents because they are their mother/father (73.7%), they love them (64.3%), they respect them (41,5%), they are conscientious (38%), based on religious order (30,4%), and based on reciprocity (45.6%).
-Among the reasons for not providing care are not being able to find time due to working life (41,2%), and then the lack of financial means (38,8%).
-In terms of care, older people expected the family to have their own house and to visit and take care of all their needs.
-In addition, older people reported that all children should take equal responsibility in the care of their parents.
+Adult children mainly stated that they look after their parents because they are their mother/father (73.7%), they love them (64.3%), they respect them (41,5%), they are conscientious (38%), based on religious order (30,4%), and based on reciprocity (45.6%).
+Among the reasons for not providing care are being unable to find time due to working life (41,2%) and the lack of financial means (38,8%).
+In terms of care, older people expect the family to have their own house and to visit and take care of all their needs.
+In addition, older people reported that all children should assume equal responsibility in respect of their parents.
 Older people did not want to go to a nursing home and did not prefer home care.
-During the care process, both the older person and adult children expected economic support and home care support from the state.
+During the care process, the older person and adult children expected economic and home care support from the state.
 In addition, specialized institutions for Alzheimer’s and dementia, daycare centres, home caregiver support and psychosocial support were given importance.

 Consensual Solidarity: Older women’s level of consensual solidarity with their children was higher than that of older men.
-Older people in the 65-70 age group reported a higher level of consensual solidarity with their children compared to those aged 71 and older.
-The higher the income level of the older person, the higher the level of consensual solidarity with their children.
+Older people in the 65-70 age group reported more consensual solidarity with their children than those aged 71 and older.
+In addition, the higher the income level of the older person, the higher the level of consensual solidarity with their children.

-Functional Solidarity: Older people have rarely exchanged gifts and given financial aid to their children in the last 6 months.
-Adult children often help their older parents with household chores and transportation, and older people contribute to the care of their grandchildren.
-Nearly half (43.9%) of older people who have grandchildren looked after their grandchildren every day, and 35.7% of adults who have children receive daily care support from their older parents for child care.
+Functional Solidarity: Older people have rarely exchanged gifts and given financial aid to their children in the last six months.
+Adult children often help their older parents with household chores and transportation, and older people contribute to caring for their grandchildren.
+Nearly half (43.9%) of older people who have grandchildren look after their grandchildren daily, and 35.7% of adults who have children receive daily support from their older parents for child care.

-Associational Solidarity: The proportion of older people who meet face to face with their children every day was 64.7%.While the ratio of elderly people who talk to their children on the phone every day was 48.5%, the ratio of those who talk on the phone several times a week is 28.8%.
+Associational Solidarity: The proportion of older people who meet face-to-face with their children every day was 64.7%.While the ratio of elderly people who talk to their children on the phone daily was 48.5%, the percentage of those who speak on the phone several times a week is 28.8%.
 The level of activity of older people with their children was low.
 Children often visit their older parents on religious holidays.
-Parents in the 65-70 age group had more positive evaluations of associational solidarity compared to those aged 71 and older.
-As the income and education level of the older person increases, the level of associational solidarity with their children also increases.
+Parents in the 65-70 age group had more positive evaluations of associational solidarity than those aged 71 and older.
+As the income and education level of the older person increases, associational solidarity with their children also increases.

-The current situation of intergenerational solidarity in Turkey was evaluated positively by 60% of older people and 59% of adult children.
-The strongest dimensions of solidarity for both older people and adult children in Turkey were effectual and associational solidarity.
-Moderate solidarity dimensions for both the elderly and adult children were determined as normative (older people: 78.8%; Adult children: 78.3%) and consensual solidarity (older people: 78.8%; Adult children: 80.2%).
+Turkey’s current situation of intergenerational solidarity was evaluated positively by 60% of older people and 59% of adult children.
+The most critical dimensions of solidarity for older people and adult children in Turkey were effectual and associational solidarity.
+Moderate solidarity dimensions for the elderly and adult children were determined as normative (older people: 78.8%; Adult children: 78.3%) and consensual solidarity (older people: 78.8%; Adult children: 80.2%).
 Functional solidarity is the lowest form of solidarity provided by the elderly to their children in Turkey (Elderly: 38,24%; Adult children: 75.7%).

-Both older people and adult children were concerned that the ties between adult children, grandchildren, and older parents are decreasing day by day.
+Both older people and adult children were concerned that the ties between adult children, grandchildren, and older parents decreased daily.
 Also, both groups stated that the excessive use of technologies such as television and computers in the family prevents intergenerational solidarity.
-Geographical distances hinder intergenerational solidarity.
-The fact that adult children do not pay enough attention to the problems of their elderly parents also reduces intergenerational solidarity.
+In addition, geographical distances hinder intergenerational solidarity.
+Finally, the fact that adult children do not pay enough attention to the problems of their elderly parents also reduces intergenerational solidarity.

-Within the scope of the project, some variables that affect different intergenerational solidarity dimensions were determined.
-It has been determined that structural solidarity for older people is affected by the self-care capacity of the older person; effectual and consensual solidarity by children’s respect; normative solidarity by geographical distance, functional solidarity by the frequency of meeting with their children face to face, and associational solidarity by the frequency of phone calls.
+Some variables that affect different intergenerational solidarity dimensions were determined within the project scope.
+For example, it has been determined that structural solidarity for older people is affected by the self-care capacity of the older person, effectual and consensual solidarity by children’s respect; normative solidarity by geographical distance, functional solidarity by the frequency of meeting with their children face-to-face, and associational solidarity by the frequency of phone calls.